-Local calls can be made from "house" phones located in the Coffee Shop, Reception area in Werner Hall, Dining Hall foyer, Gault Hall, Gallery next to Library, and in the Dewire Residence Hall Lounge.
+Phones: Local calls can be made from "house" phones located in the Reception area in Werner Hall, Dining Hall foyer, Gault Hall, Gallery next to Library, and in the Dewire Residence Hall Lounge.
 Call boxes are located outside the main entrances to the Helen Werner Apartment Building and the Dewire Residence Hall.
 Those using the campus telephones will need to dial "9" before dialing the local, off-campus number.
 Because campus residents are often contacted through their campus extensions, MTSO has installed a corded landline phone in each apartment.

-Copy Machine

-The library offers its users a printer/copier that is connected to each student's account.
+Copy Machine: The library offers its users a printer/copier that is connected to each student's account.
 It can be used by logging-in using one's MTSO email address and one's password for her/his email account.
 More information on print services can be found posted by the printer/copier in the library.
 Additional value for one's account can be extended at the school Business Office.
 The printer/copier can also be used to scan images to one's email account.
 There is no charge for this scanning service.
-Copying for students should only occur in the library.
-Student workers should not be using administration or faculty copiers for personal work.

-Wildlife

-Various forms of wildlife including feral cats, skunks, moles, squirrels, geese, ducks, coyotes and deer may be found on campus.
+Wildlife: Various forms of wildlife including feral cats, skunks, moles, squirrels, geese, ducks, coyotes and deer may be found on campus.
 There may be times when these animals approach people on campus.
 For obvious reasons, we ask people not to touch or feed these animals.
 Notify Maintenance of any wildlife that is believed to represent a danger or a nuisance.

-Food Service

-Dunn Dining Hall serves "farm-to-table" lunch on Tuesdays, Wednesdays and Thursdays during the academic year when classes are in session.
-Buffet style lunch (11:30 a.m. - 1:30 p.m.) can be purchased for \$6.
-Additionally, boxed lunches can be pre-ordered to service faculty, staff and student meetings.
-Drinks are an additional charge.
-Each meal in our dining hall includes fresh fruits and vegetables grown on our own Seminary Hill Farm just steps outside Dunn Dining Hall.
-Menus and dining hall hours are posted in the News Feed on Populi and on social media.
+Food Service: Dunn Dining Hall serves "farm-to-table" lunch and dinner on Tuesdays, Wednesdays and Thursdays during the academic year when classes are in session.
+Lunch (11:30 a.m.-1:30 p.m.) can be purchased for \$6.
+Cash and credit cards are accepted in the Dining Hall or a pre-paid meal card is available for purchase in the Dining Hall or at the Business Office.
+Each meal served in our dining hall includes fresh fruits and vegetables grown on our Seminary Hill Farm just steps outside Dunn Dining Hall.
+Menus and dining hall hours are posted in the Populi Newsfeed.
 The Dining Hall staff will do their best to accommodate special dietary and scheduling needs.
 Contact info.shf@mtso.edu for ordering and scheduling.
-For questions, comments or concerns please contact Tadd Petersen, Manager of Farm and Food, at tpetersen@mtso.edu.
+Contact Tadd Petersen, manager of farm and food, at tpetersen@mtso.edu.

-Smoking

-Smoking is prohibited in all buildings on the MTSO campus, including all campus housing units.
+Smoking: Smoking is prohibited in all buildings on the MTSO campus, including all campus housing units.
 Pursuant to Ohio Revised Code 3794, smoking is prohibited within 30 feet of the doors and windows on campus.
 Smoking is restricted to the designated smoking areas located outside most buildings.
 Please only dispose of cigarette butts in the receptacles provided.
 Do not move the cigarette ash receptacles closer to the doors.